California’s Car Accident Statute of Limitations—Why You Should File Your Case ASAP

 If you plan on pursuing a personal injury or wrongful death case in California, leave yourself as much time as possible to get your case filed—even if you’re confident that your case will be resolved through normal insurance claims.

-Leaving yourself plenty of time will at least mean you have the option to pursue a personal injury lawsuit, and will also give you more negotiating power during settlement talks.
+Leaving yourself plenty of time will at least mean you have the option to pursue a lawsuit, and will also give you more negotiating power during settlement talks.

-If your deadline is fast approaching, it’s time to get in touch with an experienced Ontario car accident attorney —and start fighting for the compensation you deserve before it’s too late.
-We will not let the insurance company give you a low-ball settlement offer for medical bills, property damage, mental anguish, and more.
-Car accident cases require the nuances of an experienced law firm.
-Schedule a free consultation with a personal injury lawyer at Montgomery Steele Law today.
+If your deadline is fast approaching, it’s time to get in touch with an experienced California car accident attorney —and start fighting for the compensation you deserve before it’s too late.